 Starting with Doran's Blade is strong because of the strong sustaining capability with the lifesteal quints + doran's blade lifesteal and strong engage / harass with the AD bonus.
 Earlier on, if necessary, rush Vampiric Scepter for the sustain in lane.
 Doing an early Sheen helps with sustaining in lane (mana).
 Sheen allows for extremely strong short trades.
 However most of the time you'll be getting Phage due to the fact that the movement speed and health helps a lot with trades.

-The first build path is to aim to purchase Trinity Force as the buffs made it an amazing item.
-Then purchase Blade of the Ruined King if doing well for a super strong mid game.
+Both build paths aim to purchase Trinity Force as the buffs made it an amazing item.
+Normally at this point, when the game is even, upgrading your boots here is a good option.
+Ezreal is pretty versatile when it comes to boots.
+Then you have three choices to make.
+When even or ahead, you can purchase Blade of the Ruined King or The Bloodthirster if you want burst damage or survivability and more damage to carries, respectively.
 If behind, aim for a Last Whisper.
 Note that even if enemies don't have any armor items in their inventory they may buy it any second, so aiming for a Last Whisper will always be good.

 Generally, if wanting to purchase a defensive item, it will be best near fifth or sixth purchase.
 Each has its own purpose.
 Guardian Angel and Banshee's Veil are great against burst because of the resistances + passive.
 However do note that GA will be useless if the fight ends before you respawn.
 Mercurial Scimitar provides a decent amount of damage along with an instant Cleanse which helps greatly for re-positioning and escaping.
 Banshee's Veil is chosen when an enemy team has one game-breaking spell that will kill you for sure, such as Malphite's ultimate or Blitzcrank's grab and also helps for general bulkiness.